Frequently Asked Questions

 You can get started with treatment by contacting our admissions team at (508) 715-8558 to schedule an assessment.
 From there, we will work with you to develop a personalized treatment plan that meets your needs and goals.

-What sets Relief Recovery Center apart from other rehab facilities?
+What sets Relief in Cambridge, MA apart from other rehab facilities?

-Relief Recovery Center stands out due to our compassionate environment and devoted team that is committed to your recovery.
+Relief in Cambridge, MA stands out due to our compassionate environment and devoted team that is committed to your recovery.
 Our integrated approach combines evidence-based therapies, personalized treatment plans, and state-of-the-art detox facilities to provide comprehensive care.
 We focus on addressing the root causes of addiction, ensuring a holistic and lasting recovery.

-Our Massachusetts rehabilitation center specializes in treating drug addiction, alcohol addiction, opiate, and opioid addiction, and co-occurring substance abuse disorders.
+Our Relief center in Cambridge, MA specializes in treating drug addiction, alcohol addiction, opiate, and opioid addiction, and co-occurring substance abuse disorders.
 Whether you’re struggling with drug dependencies, alcohol drinking problems, or opiates/opioid addiction, our experienced team provides tailored support and effective treatment strategies to help you regain control of your life.

 What can I expect during my time at your outpatient center?

-At our outpatient center, you can expect a personalized treatment plan designed to address your unique needs.
-This may include evidence-based therapies, group counseling, individual sessions, and access to detox facilities if necessary.
-Our compassionate environment fosters a sense of community and support as you work towards recovery.
+At Relief in Cambridge, MA, you will receive a personalized treatment plan tailored to your specific needs.
+This may involve evidence-based therapies, group counseling, one-on-one sessions, and access to detox services when needed.
+Our caring atmosphere promotes a strong sense of community and support throughout your recovery journey.

-How do I know if I or my loved one needs help with drug and alcohol treatment?
+How can I tell if I or my loved one needs help with drug and alcohol treatment at Relief in Cambridge, MA?

 Is outpatient treatment effective for severe addiction cases?